 - Rose (Byrne) Nash

 (Prof. Michael Cox, Biochemistry): Defining the genetic basis of ionizing radiation resistance in Escherichia coli.
-Rose is a R&D Manager at InDevR in Boulder, CO.
+Rose is a Director of Research and Development at GT Molecular.

 - Gina (Hedberg) Shereda

 (Prof. John Mansfield, Bacteriology): CD4+ Th Cell Specificity and Memory Responses to Variable and Conserved Variant Surface Glycoprotein Sequences in African Trypanosomiasis.
 Gina is the Program Manager for STEM Professional Development at the University of Michigan.

 - Jennifer Apodaca

 (Prof. Nicole Perna: Genetics): Evolution of the transcriptional response to oxygen limitation.
 Jennifer is a lecturer and post doctoral research assistant at the University of Texas, El Paso.

 - Frank Aylward